rmsrosa/random_notes/docs/src/generative/probability_flow.md

 Both the SDE and the random ODE have a reverse-time counterpart, which is then used for sampling, provided the Stein score $\nabla \log p(t, x)$ has been properly modeled by a suitable neural network.

 In theory, both formulations are equivalent to each other.
-In practice, however, sampling via the reverse probability flow ODE has some advantages such as the fact that the sample trajectories are smoother and easier to integrate numerically, allowing for higher order schemes with lower computational cost, and that there are less parameters to fiddle with.
+In practice, however, their numerical implementations and their Monte Carlo approximations differ considerably.
+Sampling via the reverse probability flow ODE has some advantages such as the fact that the sample trajectories are smoother and easier to integrate numerically, allowing for higher order schemes with lower computational cost, and that there are less parameters to fiddle with.
 It is also easier to go back and forth with the ODE.
-Meanwhile, sampling with the reverse SDE, for some well chosen parameters, seems to somehow generate better sample distributions.
+Meanwhile, in some situations and with well chosen parameters, sampling with the reverse SDE seems to somehow generate better sample distributions.

 Later, [Karras, Aittala, Aila, Laine (2022)](https://proceedings.neurips.cc/paper_files/paper/2022/hash/a98846e9d9cc01cfb87eb694d946ce6b-Abstract-Conference.html) considered a particular type of SDE and obtained a sort of probability flow SDE with two main characteristics: a desired specific variance schedule and a mixture of the original SDE and the probability flow ODE.
+In essence, the desired variance is simply a reparametrization of the terms of the equation, while the mixture of the SDE and the ODE is just a split-up of the way the diffusion term is handled.
+More precisely, for the passage from the SDE to the flow ODE, the whole diffusion term is rewritten as a flux.
+For the mixture, just part of it is rewritten.

 ## Probability flow (random) ODEs